Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Januari 2025 12.23.51 UTC
+- WIB: Sabtu, 4 Januari 2025 13.31.21 UTC
-- WITA: Sabtu, 4 Januari 2025 13.23.51 UTC
+- WITA: Sabtu, 4 Januari 2025 14.31.21 UTC
-- WIT: Sabtu, 4 Januari 2025 14.23.51 UTC
+- WIT: Sabtu, 4 Januari 2025 15.31.21 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: attitude
+Kategori: funny